- Home

 Related Coins

-¼ Dollar "Washington Quarter" (Indiana - Silver Proof)
+¼ Dollar "Washington Quarter" (West Virginia - Silver Proof)

-Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" and it is surrounded with the face value and the inscription "UNITED STATES OF AMERICA", Reverse: Image of a racecar superimposed on an image of the state with the inscription "Crossroads of America."
-There are also 19 stars signifying Indiana as the 19th state of the union.
+Obverse: The portrait in left profile of George Washington, the first President of the United Stats from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" and it is surrounded with the face value and the inscription "UNITED STATES OF AMERICA", Reverse: The scenic beauty of the New River and the New River Gorge Bridge.